jungparc/RDS/en/db-instance.md

 RESET SLAVE;
 ```

-* Execute the query as below to external database, by using account information for replication, as well as MASTER_LOG_FILE and MASTER_LOG_POS, recorded previously.
+* Run the query on the external DB as shown below, using the account information to be used for replication and the MASTER_LOG_FILE and MSATER_LOG_POS that recorded earlier.

 ```
 CHANGE MASTER TO master_host = '{rds_master_instance_floating_ip}', master_user='{user_id_for_replication}', master_password='{password_forreplication_user}', master_port ={rds_master_instance_port}, master_log_file ='{MASTER_LOG_FILE}', master_log_pos = {MASTER_LOG_POS};